{content}

 Support provided

-Support is also provided by locality childminders who are designated, experienced childminders in each area of North Lincolnshire.
+In addition to the training programme content, support is also provided by locality childminders who are designated, experienced childminders in each area of North Lincolnshire.
 They can provide practical support and development opportunities.
 These include experience of a stay and play session at a children’s centre and a visit to a childminding business.
-If you decide that you wish to register as a childminder, we can provide ongoing support in your home.
+If you decide that you wish to become an Ofsted registered childminder, we will provide one to one guidance and advice in your home and on-line, both during and after the training programme to support you to prepare for your Ofsted registration interview visit covering a range of topics such as: safer recruitment and risk assessment in your home environment or another non-domestic premises that you are considering operating from.
+Once Ofsted registered ongoing support is provided to help you to further develop your early years education and childcare.

-The course also provides you with the opportunity to meet and interact with tutors who are members of the early years team providing specialised support for all early years providers.
-As the programme is workshop based, it provides learners with the opportunity to ask questions and explore areas further.
+The course also provides you with the opportunity to meet and interact with tutors who are members of the early years, providing specialised support for all early years providers.

-There are no written tasks to complete and no exams.
-However, learners will receive a certificate at the end.
+There are no exams.
+However, learners are requested to complete on-line training resources, and provide feedback on the sessions and will receive a certificate at the end.

 Costs